- CAMPUS LIFE

 |Senior||120 or more||1|

-For all laboratory classes offered by the Department of Chemistry and Physics that have a co-requisite lecture, a student may not drop the lecture course without also dropping the laboratory course unless the student has prior credit for the lecture course.
-After the last day of the drop /add period, a student may not withdraw from the lecture without also withdrawing from the laboratory course unless the student has prior credit for the lecture course or permission from the department head of the student's major.
+For all laboratory classes offered by departments that have a co-requisite lecture, a student may not drop the lecture course without also dropping the laboratory course unless the student has prior credit for the lecture course.
+After the last day of the drop/add period, a student may not withdraw from the lecture without also withdrawing from the laboratory course unless the student has prior credit for the lecture course or permission from the department head of the student’s major.

 After the "last day to withdraw or resign from the University," a student who cannot complete a course due to circumstances beyond the student's control may contact his/her academic dean no later than the last day of classes for that semester to determine if the criteria are met for receiving a retroactive withdrawal.